-3.2.2.
+3.3.1.
 Complaint against the Headteacher

-If the complaint is about the Headteacher, the Chief Executive Officer (CEO) and/or Chair of the Local Governing Body, will consider the complaint.
+If the complaint is about the Headteacher, the Chief Executive Officer (CEO) and/or Chair of the Local Governing Body, will consider the complaint as a Stage Three complaint.

 In this instance, complaints must be made in writing, to the Chief Executive Officer (CEO).
 The CEO and/or Chair of Local Governing Body will acknowledge receipt of the complaint.
 They will then conduct an investigation and if appropriate, will invite the complainant to a meeting.